k0pernicus/VSL/README.md

     out rst
 )

+init z 2

-init z 0
+init x 0

-do add(x x) for x in 0..2
+do add(x x) for x in 0..z
 ```

 ####<a name="functions"></a>Functions